 Melting Polar Ice-Caps and Rising Sea Levels

 Climate change (are you seeing a trend here?) also contributes to another dangerous problem – melting polar ice-caps, which in turn causes rising sea levels.
 According to the NRCD, average temperatures in the Arctic region are rising twice as fast they are elsewhere and the ice is melting and rupturing.
 NASA satellite images reveal that the area of our permanent ice cover is shrinking at a rate of 9% every decade.
-At that rate, the Arctic could be totally ice-free in the summer season by the end of the century.
+At that rate, the Arctic could be totally ice-free in the summer season within decades.

 And if all of that ice melted, where would it go?
 You guessed it – our oceans.
 You might think that rising tides are only a problem for people in a few isolated areas, but major cities like NY and London could be underwater soon if we don’t do something soon.
 Manhattan alone has already dreamt up ways to deal with the potential rising tides over the next few years, but coming up with solutions after the fact is not enough.
 In order to reverse the melting of polar icecaps, we have to start at the root of the problem.
 See our section above on climate change to learn what you can do personally to keep global warming from continuing on its deadly course.